 Vaccine reaction symptoms were measured in volunteers in the large Oxford/AstraZeneca COVID-19 vaccine trials involving over 10,000 volunteers.
 The percentage of volunteers experiencing symptoms after vaccination is shown below.
 Symptoms were mostly described by volunteers as mild, although a minority described temporary moderate or severe-intensity symptoms.
-The dose given to those individuals is equivalent to the dose we plan to use in this trial (What doses of vaccine are used in this trial? page 7).
+The dose given to those individuals is equivalent to the dose we plan to use in this trial (What doses of vaccine are used in this trial? page 11).

-Percentage of participants reporting side effects in trials of the Oxford/AstraZeneca COVID-19 vaccine
+Percentage of participants reporting side effects in trials of the Oxford/AstraZeneca COVID-1 vaccine

-Vaccine site reactions General reactions
+General reactions

-Vaccination site tenderness (64%) Fatigue (53%)
+Fatigue (53%)

-Vaccination arm pain (54%) Headaches (52%)
+Headaches (53%)

 Feeling generally unwell (44%)

 Muscle aches (44%)

 Feeling feverish (34%)

-Joint pains (26%)
+Joint pains (27%)

 Nausea (22%)

 Fever 38°C and over (8%)